saadkhan321/Project6_ND/README.md

 ### Response

-##### Improved Version after feedback [html file: index_intermediate_V3.html]
+###### Improved Version after feedback [html file: index_intermediate_V3.html]

 1. A little text block was included at bottom left that mentioned the source where data was taken from.
 2. Reduced the number of parks from 10 to 5 to avoid cluttering.
 3. Explanatory text added to chart itself as an to understand the trend of visitation.
-4. Attempt was made to create the visualizaiton which looks like sort of a New York Times visualization.
+4. Attempt was made to create the visualizaiton which looks like that of a typical New York Times visualization.
 5. Appropriate title was chosen for the visualization
 6. Explanatory text added to the main chart explains the high summer visitation at Rocky Mountain National Park